HLR/DomiKnowS/examples/SpRL/README.md

 > **generate** the following output:
 >> *[About 20 kids]*<sub>Trajector</sub> in tradirional clothing and hats waiting *[on]*<sub>SpatialIndicator</sub> *[stairs]*<sub>Landmark</sub>.

-[//]: # (description of the problem to be added here)

-## Pipeline

-This example follows the pipeline we discussed in our preliminary paper.
-1. Ontology Declaration
-2. Model Declaration
-3. Explicit inference

-The steps are broken down into parts of the program.

 ## Components

 The example consists of several parts.